spatstat/spatstat.linnet/README.md

 #### Point patterns on a network

-- examples of point patterns on linear networks
 - creation of point patterns on a network from coordinate data
 - extraction of sub-patterns
 - shortest-path distance measurement